Amber Alert (film)

-A remake of Bellessa’s 2012 found-footage film of the same name, Amber Alert was released in select theaters and on demand on September 27, 2024, by Lionsgate Films.
-It explores themes of civilian intervention, moral responsibility, and the urgency of the AMBER Alert system.
+Amber Alert was released in select theaters and video on demand on September 27, 2024, by Lionsgate.

 Plot

-In Louisville, Kentucky, seven-year-old Charlotte Bryce is abducted from a park while playing hide-and-seek with her brother.
-Her mother, Monica Bryce, captures partial footage of the abduction, showing a black Toyota Camry, and contacts 911.
-Dispatcher Cici convinces Sergeant Phil Casey to issue an AMBER Alert despite lacking a license plate number.
+In Louisville, Kentucky, seven-year-old Charlotte Bryce is abducted from a park while playing hide-and-seek with her younger brother.
+Her mother, Monica, captures partial footage of the kidnapping, showing Charlotte being approached by a black Toyota Camry.
+After contacting 911, Sergeant Phil Casey issues an AMBER Alert despite lacking a license plate number.

-Meanwhile, Jacqueline "Jaq", late for an appointment, convinces off-duty rideshare driver Shane to take her as a passenger.
-Both receive the AMBER Alert on their phones and soon spot a vehicle matching the description.
-Initially hesitant, Shane agrees to follow the car at Jaq’s urging.
-At a gas station, Jaq confirms the presence of a child in the backseat, heightening their suspicions.
+Meanwhile, Jacqueline "Jaq" Dana, having missed her taxi ride, convinces off-duty rideshare driver Shane to give her a lift.
+While en route, they receive the AMBER Alert on their phones and soon spot a vehicle matching the description.
+At Jaq's urging, Shane agrees to follow the car.
+At a gas station, Jaq sees a child in the back seat, increasing their suspicion that the car may be involved in the abduction.